oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

 ```
 :::

+#### ##subsubsubsec Requesting Stream Properties

+If the property being requested has type `Edm.Stream` (see
+[OData-URL, section 9](#ODataURL)), the media type of the response is the
+media type of the stream, subject to content type negotiation based on the
+[`Accept`](#HeaderAccept) header of the request.
+The response body is the octet-stream that represents the raw
+value of the stream property with that media type.

+Note this response format disregards any [`$format`](#SystemQueryOptionformat)
+system query option.

 #### ##subsubsubsec Requesting a Property's Raw Value using `$value`

 To retrieve the raw value of a primitive type property, the client sends